Fusion-Power-Plant-Framework/tokamak-neutron-source/documentation/source/equilibrium.md

 A `TokamakNeutronSource` requires the specification of some distribution of poloidal magnetic flux in the poloidal plane.
 This is in order to determine the strength of the source at a given spatial location.
 The poloidal magnetic flux distribution is used to interpolate the 1-D plasma profiles (temperature and density) in 2-D cylindrical coordinates.

-Two methods are available for the specification for the poloidal magnetic flux ($\psi$).

 ## Equilibrium parameterisations

 By means of a parameterisation, such as the one described in (Fausser et al., 2012) and made available here via the `FausserFluxSurface` class.